 The cash discount rate at DRÄXLMAIER was also reviewed using Celonis: an entire package of measures designed to accelerate the receipt of invoices, including the introduction of EDI, ensured a significant improvement here.

-Further, DRÄXLMAIER decided to implement the Celonis Action Engine.
-Using cutting-edge AI technologies and intelligent algorithms, the Celonis Action Engine constantly analyzes system data.
-It then automatically sends out next-best action recommendations to employees to help them solve tasks not only faster but better.
-DRÄXLMAIER leverages the Action Engine in the maintenance of master data.
-The technology from Celonis uses real-time data to detect inactive suppliers, informs then the relevant employees, and asks whether the supplier should be blocked or not.
+DRÄXLMAIER is also leveraging Celonis' intelligent automation and real-time data capabilities.
+The EMS constantly analyzes system data and automatically sends next-best-action recommendations to employees to help them solve tasks not only faster but better.
+This makes the master data maintenance much easier.
+The EMS uses real-time data to detect inactive suppliers, informs then the relevant employees, and asks whether the supplier should be blocked or not.
 If the answer is yes, a pre-defined process is automatically set in motion.
-If a supplier’s payment conditions differ between the order and the invoice, the Action Engine jumps in proactively with next-best action recommendations and initiates an entirely new workflow.
+If a supplier’s payment conditions differ between the order and the invoice, the EMS jumps in proactively with next-best-action recommendations and initiates an entirely new workflow.
 This allows critical cases to be filtered out, the payment conditions to be adjusted, and the master data to be corrected easily and quickly.

-The Action Engine is also used to avoid losing potential cash discount savings.
+The EMS is also used to avoid losing potential cash discount savings.
 A cash discount can be lost for a number of reasons: for example, the audit or invoice approval takes too long in the previous VIM system or payment blocks have not been removed.
-The Action Engine prioritizes invoices that need to be processed quickly.
+Celonis prioritizes invoices that need to be processed quickly.
 This allows employees to actively intervene in the process accordingly.
 “This means important key insights can be gained proactively and recommendations can be made quickly and monitored constantly,” says Moisl, summarizing the benefits.
 “We’re considering connecting additional processes as well as supporting the upcoming S/4 Hana migration,” adds Lebschy.
 Matthias Lebschy and Maren Moisl discussed their experiences with Celonis and answered questions in a webinar.
 You can watch the video here.